Updated: Apr 12, 2021

 The reduction of the mind to a mere two spherical fleshy organ known as the brain, leads to the final step in man’s demise.
 With that ontological downgrade, came the next domino in the diminution of the species, because when the mind vanished via the Darwinian worldview, so did the freedom to choose.
 Soberingly, nothing escapes the materialistic boundaries from which Darwinism emerged, and volitional freedom is no exception.
 In other words, in the kind of world posited by naturalistic Darwinists, man is reduced from a freethinking self-willed creature to one determined by the same physical laws and forces that dictate all other physical realities.

-While this conclusion is a difficult one to accept, it logically follows the anti-dualism that permeates modern Darwinistic thinking, and the renowned physicist, Stephen Hawking, encapsulates the problem very well in Black Holes and Baby Universes.
+While this conclusion is a difficult one to accept, it logically follows the anti-dualism that permeates modern Darwinistic thinking, and the renowned but now late physicist, Stephen Hawking, encapsulates the problem very well in Black Holes and Baby Universes.
 According to him, determinism is unavoidable in a purely naturalistic universe, and as a result, volitional freedom is both a philosophical and psychological farce.
-In fact, he notes, that even those who think themselves free are merely determined to think so (28).
+In fact, he notes that even those who think themselves free are merely determined to think so (28).

 Dan Barker, evangelical preacher turned atheist, concurs.
 “I am a determinist,” he boasts.
 “We have the illusion of free will, which to me is what ‘free will’ actually means.”
 In other words, there is nothing actual about human free will, because, at best, it is nothing more than an illusion.
 Notice, however, how Barker still tries to give credence to this illusion.
 “To me,” he continues, “acting as if we have it while openly admitting that we don’t is a good strategy for getting through life and making moral judgments…” (128).
 To Hawking and Barker’s dismay, however, the logical conclusions of their own Darwinistic worldviews are unavoidable.
 They exist in an “either/or” world, a world in which mind either exists or it does not, and if it does not, then a physically determined universe is inevitable.
 It leaves us with a purely physical world, with purely physical causes, and purely physical effects.
 There is no logical middle ground in the Darwinian scheme of things.